Research at Baystate

 Annual funding of over $14 million in sponsored research and public service grants includes $9.5 million in federal funds.
 (Recent externally funded research awards)

-According to new Chief Research Officer, Peter Friedmann, MD, MPH, "Baystate’s size, community orientation and clinical excellence put it in an excellent position to perform clinical, translational and health services research."
-(Read a profile of Dr. Friedmann)
+"Baystate’s size, community orientation and clinical excellence put it in an excellent position to perform clinical, translational and health services research,"says Chief Research Officer, Peter Friedmann, MD, MPH.

 Center for Quality of Care Research

 Our nationally-recognized multidisciplinary research program, Center for Quality of Care Research, develops innovative methods to measure the quality and outcomes of care, evaluates the effectiveness of common treatments, and improves care delivery through the design, implementation, and assessment of new approaches in medicine.